clickCA/Cu-get-Ref-backend/REST/README.md

 ## Overview

-This application is built using Go and MongoDB and utilizes the Gin web framework.
+This application is built using Go and MySQL and utilizes the Gin web framework.
 It allows you to perform CRUD operations on books.

 ## Requirements